uhef/cljproto-blog/_posts/2015-06-10-clj-cljs-vim-repl.markdown

 Create test project
 -------------------
 Create an empty Clojure Compojure project for this exercise.
-After doing this once it should be easy to integrate REPL integration to an existing project:
+After doing this once it should be easy to integrate REPL integration to an existing project as well:

 `lein new compojure clj-cljs-vim-repl`

+Upgrade the used Clojure and Compojure version immediatelly to something newer.
+We are going to need these versions when we start to work on ClojureScript.
+Modify the dependencies in `project.clj` to look like this:
+{% highlight clojure %}
+:dependencies [[org.clojure/clojure "1.7.0-RC1"]
+               [compojure "1.3.4"]
+               [ring/ring-defaults "0.1.2"]]
+{% endhighlight %}

 Enable Vim + REPL integration on Clojure code
 ---------------------------------------------